Worth repeating (since I carry a Canadian passport)

 CEART would say: if policy affects

-1) teachers' freedom or responsibility, or
+1) teachers' freedom or responsibility, orthen teacher organizations must be negotiated with.

 2) perceptions of teachers' professional competencies, or